czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Congestion control (TCP only)
 - Naming Processes/Services
   - Process here is an abstract term for your Web browser (HTTP), email servers (SMTP), hostname translation (DNS), etc.
-  - How do we identify for remote communication?
+  - How do we identify remote communication?
     - Process ID or memory address are OS-specific and transient
   - So TCP and UDP use **ports**
     - 16-bit integers representing mailboxes that processes "rent"